danieldelarivam/danieldelarivam.github.io/content/event/marseille/index.md

 location: CIRM - Marseille

-summary: We consider examples of Noise Sensitivity theorems that go beyond the traditional Boolean setting.
+summary: We consider examples of Noise Sensitivity results that go beyond the traditional Boolean setting.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.